Ninuskaninus/workflow-CA/README.md

 ## Project Configuration

-- Project is configured to run Prettier on commit.
+- Project is configured to run Prettier on save.
 - Project is configured to run ESLint on commit.
 - Project default branch is protected, code is versioned, and branching conventions have been followed.
 - Project is configured to build and deploy to pages on merge to the default branch.